 When Your Child Can’t (or Won’t) Swallow the Pill

 Buried in apple sauce.
 Frozen in a popsicle.
 Stuck inside a fruit snack.
 These genius tricks for getting your child to swallow a pill will make the medicine go down (without a fight!).

 An ADDitude subscriber asked, “How can I get my child with attention deficit disorder (ADHD or ADD) to swallow pills?”
-And here is some of the best advice other parents offered on how to teach a child to swallow a pill, as painlessly as possible.
+Here is some of the best advice other parents offered on how to teach a child to take their ADHD medication as painlessly as possible.

 Note: ADDitude does not provide medical advice, diagnosis, or treatment.
 The material on this website is provided for educational purposes only.
 These tips were provided by ADDitude forum members, not by experts.
 Please consult your doctor with questions or for professional advice.